kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 I've had moments at Amazon where I needed to immediately understand an unfamiliar domain.
 For example, on call-in, we needed to write the front end iOS app components in [Swift](https://developer.apple.com/swift/).
-I had no professional experience working in the language and needed to lead the effort for our team.
+I had no professional experience working in the language at the start.
 We learned and taught ourselves the language and idioms through online resources as we came across the problems.
 To Amazon's credit, they encourage learning and growth and I'm hoping to bring that with me too.